-- A Federal-Court trial between two national pharmaceutical companies concerning a non-competition and business interference dispute resulting in a settlement during trial favorable to the client in Micro Bio-Medics, Inc., et al. v.
+- A federal-court trial between two national pharmaceutical companies concerning a non-competition and business interference dispute, resulting in a settlement during trial favorable to the client in Micro Bio-Medics, Inc., et al. v.
 PSS World Medical, Inc., Case No. CV-S-03-0998-RCJ-(RJJ) (U.S.D.C., Las Vegas, Nev.
 2005).

-- A week-long trial involving breach of contract between medical services provider and a PPO resulting in a judgment in the client’s favor totaling nearly $1 million and more than ten times the amount offered before trial in Convention Center Drug, Inc., et al. v. h/mx Health Management Solutions, Inc., et al., Case No. A419252 (Dept. 15, 2005).
+- A week-long trial involving breach of contract between medical services provider and a PPO, resulting in a judgment in the client’s favor totaling nearly $1 million and more than ten times the amount offered before trial in Convention Center Drug, Inc., et al. v. h/mx Health Management Solutions, Inc., et al., Case No. A419252 (Dept. 15, 2005).

-- A jury trial where the client’s damages were contained arising from a negligence action in Hirschi Masonry, Inc., Darrel Trowbridge adv.
+- A one-week jury trial where the client’s damages were contained arising from a negligence action in Hirschi Masonry, Inc., Darrel Trowbridge adv.
 Schilling, Case No. A373376 (Dept. 9, Las Vegas, Nev.
 1999).